 - Seek prompt medical attention for any ankle or foot injuries

 Peroneal tendonitis can be a painful and uncomfortable condition, but it can be treated with the right care and management.
 If you are experiencing symptoms of peroneal tendonitis, it is important to seek prompt medical attention to prevent further damage and problems.
-At Straits Podiatry, our team of expert podiatrists can provide you with the right treatment and management options for peroneal tendonitis and other foot and ankle conditions.
+At Straits Podiatry, our team of expert podiatrists can provide you with the right management options for peroneal tendonitis and other foot and ankle conditions.
 Contact us today to schedule an appointment and get on the path to a healthy life without pain.

 Authored and edited by Straits Podiatry.